Multi-type random game dynamics: limits at discontinuities and cyclic limits: Methodology for deriving outcomes of the game-dynamics

 $ $\textbf{Step 3:} Finally, we determine numerically whether the directed graph $(\V, \EE_c)$ contains directed cycles using the function `allcycles($\cdot$)'.
 If no such cycle exists, this confirms the absence of cyclic ICT set.

-\paragraph{\bf Numerical instances} We generate several random instances of games (basically the parameters) and utilized the procedure described above to obtain the various possible outcomes.
+\paragraph{\bf Numerical instances} We generate several random instances of games (basically the parameters) and utilize the procedure described above to obtain the various possible outcomes.
 We then generate several sample paths of dynamics \eqref{eqn_iterates_nu} for the random games --- in all the cases, the limits of the sample paths are one among the outcomes predicted.
-In Figure \ref{fig:four_actions_cycle}, we plot one such sample path, of a random instance with four actions, whose RV graph has cycles.
-As can be seen, the sample path indeed exhibits cyclic behavior. \textit{Interestingly, the period of the cycle increases as $t$ increases, but the cycles persist forever.}
+In Figure \ref{fig:four_actions_cycle}, we plot one such sample path corresponding to a random instance with four actions, whose RV graph has cycles.
+As can be seen, the sample path indeed exhibits cyclic behavior. \textit{Interestingly, the period of the cycle increases with $t$, but the cycles persist forever.} \hide{ \begin{itemize} \item Start with different values of $\{\e_v\}$ vectors and identify the ones with non-empty region to obtain $\V$.
+Towards that we consider the following LP:

+This LP has to be solved for each possible $\e_v$ and $v \in \V$ iff the LP has feasible solution -- why??